LakshiWijethunge/Delight_dine/README.md

 # Delight_dine
-This is a restaurant web site
+This is a restaurant web site in local repo